Generic Name: Methylnaltrexone Injection (meth il nal TREKS one)

 - If you are breast-feeding.
 Do not breast-feed while you take methylnaltrexone injection.

 This is not a list of all drugs or health problems that interact with methylnaltrexone injection.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take methylnaltrexone injection with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Methylnaltrexone Injection?

 - Tell all of your health care providers that you take methylnaltrexone injection.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Be sure to stay close to a bathroom after you use methylnaltrexone injection.
 Most people have a stool within a few minutes to a few hours after using it.

 - Talk with your doctor before using a laxative with methylnaltrexone injection.

 - This medicine is only for use in patients who take pain drugs.
 Tell your doctor if you stop taking your pain drug.

-- Signs of opioid withdrawal have happened with this medicine.
-Call your doctor right away if you have more sweating, chills, loose stools (diarrhea) or stomach pain that is not normal, anxiety, irritability, or yawning.
+- Signs of opioid withdrawal have happened with methylnaltrexone injection.
+Call your doctor right away if you have more sweating, chills, diarrhea or stomach pain that is not normal, anxiety, feeling irritable, or yawning.